ug3p141/cad-recode_reverse/README.md

 ### Inference Demo

 CAD-Recode transforms point cloud to 3D CAD model in form of Python code ([CadQuery](https://github.com/CadQuery/cadquery) library).
 CAD-Recode is trained upon Qwen2-1.5B, keeping original tokenizer, and adding a single additional linear layer.
 Model weights are hosted on [HuggingFace](https://huggingface.co/filapro/cad-recode).
+Our interactive demo in hosted on :hugs: ZeroGPU [spaces](https://huggingface.co/spaces/filapro/cad-recode) (5 GPU minutes for free!).

 In this repo we provide simple inference demo.
 Install python packages according to our [Dockerfile](Dockerfile) and run [demo.ipynb](demo.ipynb) in jupyter.